 The New Exhibit

-The National Baseball Hall of Fame and Museum's next exhibit will honor the history of Black baseball and celebrate its impact on the game and on our country.
+The National Baseball Hall of Fame and Museum's next exhibit, The Souls of the Game: Voices of Black Baseball, will honor the history of Black baseball and celebrate its impact on the game and on our country.
 This exhibit will replace Ideals and Injustices, the Museum’s current exhibit about the history of Black baseball.
 Originally titled Pride and Passion, it opened in 1997 in celebration of the 50th anniversary of Jackie Robinson integrating the white major leagues.
 In addition to the new exhibit, more stories of Black baseball will be incorporated into other exhibits throughout the Museum.

 Exhibit Mission Statement